Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Decrypted-Wallet.md

 title: source
 -->

-The below table identifies the required parameters in the `source` object.
+The below table identifies the parameters in the `source` object.

 | Variable | Type| Maximum Length | Required | Description |
 |---------|----------|-------|---------|---------|